bibbox/app-cBioPortal/INSTALL-APP.md

 ## Installation within in the BIBBOX

-Once you've selected the desired app for your BIBBOX instance, you can choose from the available versions, as shown in the following figure.
+Once you've selected the desired App for your BIBBOX instance, you can choose from the available versions, as shown in the following figure.

 [Insert Figure]